-Texas is planning to begin the Community First Choice program June 1, 2015.
+Texas implemented the Community First Choice program June 1, 2015.

 What’s Community First Choice?